imlzo/blog/src/posts/on-transparency-and-agency-in-future-interfaces.md

 With future interfaces, technology is integrated even deeper as part of our perception - deeper than personal computers and smartphones ever have been.

-For something I rely on so intimately, I feel little agency in the technology I use everyday.
+For something I rely on so intimately, I feel little agency over the technology I use everyday.
 It is often changed, optimized, and updated over-the-air entirely without my involvement or awareness.

 There is a fundamental asymmetry here.
 The information and means to intervene is disproportionately outside my hands.